ge8/docaas-devlab/README.md

 In this Lab, you'll improve the Access Control configuration of the application in two areas: CORS (Cross-Origin Resource Sharing) and Access Control to API resources.

 #### CORS
 Cross-Origin Resource Sharing <a href="https://en.wikipedia.org/wiki/Cross-origin_resource_sharing" target="_blank">Link</a> is a security standard measure that needs to be implemented in some APIs in order to let web browsers access them.
-The implication of having of this misconfigured can be anywhere having data stolen to having our entire application compromised.
+The implication of having of this misconfigured can be anywhere from having data stolen to having our entire application compromised.
 With CORS, browsers send an ***_options_** request to the API - and the API responds with permissions.

 At the moment our application is proxing these options requests to a CORS-specific Lambda function and the Lambda response is hardcoded with a wildcard for origin that allows any computer in the world to access the APIs.
 We'll improve this in two ways: 1) Replacing the CORS Lambda function with Amazon API Gateway native support for CORS <a href="https://docs.aws.amazon.com/apigateway/latest/developerguide/how-to-cors.html" target="_blank">Link</a>.
 This way we won't have to have a Lambda function for this.
 2) Restricting origin permissions to our Subdomain name.
 Let's do it!